John-Rood/VectorVault/vectorflow_docs/README.md

 Vector Flow is a visual development environment where you build sophisticated AI agents through drag-and-drop composition.
 Design complex reasoning patterns, multi-step workflows, and intelligent decision trees that deploy instantly to production-grade infrastructure.

-Every flow you create runs on Vector Vault's Persistent Agentic Runtime (PAR), delivering enterprise-scale performance: sub-second response times, thousands of concurrent conversations, and state that persists across days or weeks of execution.
+Every flow you create runs on Vector Vault's Persistent Agentic Runtime (PAR), delivering production-ready performance: sub-second response times, thousands of concurrent conversations, and state that persists across days or weeks of execution.
 What you design visually becomes a high-performance agent without any additional engineering work.

 ## Table of Contents